-- 1. Reporting periods shall end on the last day of the months March, June, September and December. - 2.
-The permittee is required to make regular monthly reports as described above postmarked no later than 28th day of the month following the end of each reporting period. - 3.
-If any 30-day average, 7-day average, or daily maximum value exceeds the effluent limitations specified in Part I.A, the permittee shall report the excursion in accordance with the requirements of Part III.D. - 4.
+- 1. Reporting periods shall end on the last day of the months March, June, September, and December. - 2.
+The permittee is required to submit regular quarterly reports as described above postmarked no later than the 28th day of the month following each reporting period. - 3.
+If any 7-day average or daily maximum value exceeds the effluent limitations specified in Part I.A, the permittee shall report the excursion in accordance with the requirements of Part III.D. - 4.
 Any 30-day average, 7-day average, or daily maximum value reported in the required DMR which is in excess of the effluent limitation specified in Part I.A shall constitute evidence of violation of such effluent limitation and of this permit. - 5.
-Other measurements of oxygen demand (e.g., TOC and COD) may be substituted for BOD5 or for CBOD5, as applicable, where the permittee can demonstrate long-term correlation of the method with BOD5 or CBOD5 values, as applicable.
+Other measurements of oxygen demand (e.g., TOC and COD) may be substituted for five-day Biochemical Oxygen Demand (BOD5) or for five-day Carbonaceous Biochemical Oxygen Demand (CBOD5), as applicable, where the permittee can demonstrate long-term correlation of the method with BOD5 or CBOD5 values, as applicable.
 Details of the correlation procedures used must be submitted and prior approval granted by the permitting authority for this procedure to be acceptable.
-Data reported must also include evidence to show that the proper correlation continues to exist after approval. - 6.
-NO DISCHARGE REPORTING If there is no discharge from any outfall during the sampling month, place an "X" in the NO DISCHARGE box located in the upper right corner of the Discharge Monitoring Report.
+Data reported must also include evidence to show that the proper correlation continues to exist after approval.